 The Dedicated Gluten Free Kitchen

-Lindsey told us a story of a woman from my home state who made a visit to the brewery and actually burst into tears when she had her first sip of Ghostfish brew.
-She missed beer so much that it was absolutely unbelievable to her that she could put it to her lips again.
+Lindsay told us a story of a woman from my home state who made a visit to the brewery and actually burst into tears when she had her first sip of Ghostfish.
+She missed beer so much that it was absolutely unbelievable to her that she could put it to her lips on it again.
 And…I totally get it.
 This place is emotional on a number of levels.
-It takes an incredible level of detail and care to brew gluten free beer and cook up food in a totally dedicated gluten free kitchen.
+It takes an incredible amount of detail and care to brew gluten free beer and cook up food in a totally dedicated gluten free kitchen.
 My family felt safe.
 They felt loved.
 And…we know you will too.